Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat - KESQ

 • Emergency declared in California: Gov. Gavin Newsom has proclaimed a state of emergency in San Bernardino County due to the Line Fire.
 He has obtained a grant from the Federal Emergency Management Agency to ensure the availability of vital fire resources, he said in a statement.

+“Gusty winds are forecasted throughout the week,” an update from the Humboldt-Toiyabe National Forest said, adding customers who are currently without power should be prepared for prolonged outages and those who still have power “should be prepared for potential additional de-energizations due to the dynamic nature of the fire.”

 NV Energy said it cut power “to prevent further ignitions and protect first responders.”
-It asked those who still have power, and are near the fire to prepare for potential outages.
+It also asked those who still have power and are near the fire to prepare for potential outages.

+“Power has been restored to 12,500 customers, but 6,300 remain without power tonight into September 9th,” NV Energy said in a social media statement.

 • Sweltering heat will add to the region’s misery: Excessive heat warnings and advisories are in effect for southern California, the Desert Southwest and the northern Great Basin.
 Temperatures in Southern California range from 95 to 105 degrees – about 10 to 20 degrees above average for the region.
 An air quality alert has also been issued “due to heat wave and elevated fine particle pollution levels due to wildfire smoke,” according to the National Weather Service.